Sterling County, Texas: R. Billie McEntire’s Operations

+George H. McEntire’s Operations

-George H. McEntire received title to 23,000 acres and operated the "U" Ranch under a partnership with his father, McEntire & Son.
-In 1962, George H. McEntire gave his two children, George H. McEntire, Jr. and Virginia McEntire, 16,233 acres each.
-George H. McEntire, Jr. continued his operations under the "U" Ranch name, while Virginia McEntire operated the acreage as the VJ Ranch.
-The ranch is currently owned by Ruth Caldwell, daughter of George H. McEntire, Jr.
+George H. McEntire inherited 23,000 acres and operated the U Ranch in partnership with his father under the name McEntire & Son.
+In 1962, he transferred 16,233 acres each to his two children, George H. McEntire Jr. and Virginia McEntire.
+George Jr. continued to operate under the U Ranch name, while Virginia established the VJ Ranch.

 Fence Cutting Wars

 The county suffered droughts in 1883 and 1886–87.
 The former ignited fence-cutting wars in the county, and the latter of which bankrupted the Half Circle S ranch.
 Fence Cutting Wars in Texas lasted for close to five years, 1883–1888.
 As open range areas gave way to farming homesteaders who fenced their land, cattlemen found it more difficult to feed their herds.
 In some cases, large land owners also fenced public land as their property.
 As water and grass became increasingly scarce during droughts, homesteaders and ranch-hands began cutting through fences.
 Newspapers condemned the fence cutters, and property owners employed their own armed security forces.
 Texas Governor John Ireland prodded a special assembly to order the fence cutters to cease.
 In response, the legislature made fence-cutting and pasture-burning crimes punishable with prison time, while at the same time regulating the building of fences.
 While the practice abated, sporadic incidents of related violence continued through 1888.